just-buildsystem/justbuild/share/man/just.1.md

 **`--endpoint-configuration`** FILE
-File containing a description on how to dispatch to different remote-execution endpoints based on the the execution properties.
+File containing a description on how to dispatch to different remote-execution endpoints based on the execution properties.
 The format is a JSON list of pairs (lists of length two) of an object of strings and a string.
 The first entry describes a condition (the remote-execution properties have to agree on the domain of this